WolverineSportsAnalytics/basketball/README.md

 ### Run sumPoints.py
     - Job: creates fanduel and draftkings pts based off performance
     - Updates futures to include fandue and draftkings points for previous day
+    - Make sure to set the dayP, monthP, yearP in the constants.py file to the day you are predicting
+        - script will get the fanduel points from yesterday + update the futures table

 ### Scrape FanDuel -> generate features for current people
     - Job: put current players playing in the performance table